JGI Data Release Policy

 “The work conducted by the U.S. Department of Energy Joint Genome Institute, a DOE Office of Science User Facility, is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.”

-DOE Funding Acknowledgment: please follow the DOE Office of Science guidelines for peer reviewed articles and technical papers: http://science.energy.gov/funding-opportunities/acknowledgements/
+DOE Funding Acknowledgment: please follow the DOE Office of Science guidelines for news releases: http://science.energy.gov/funding-opportunities/acknowledgements/